For US Healthcare Professionals Only

 Exploratory endpoint

-Reductions across all individual symptom scores were observed at 24 weeks6
+Reduced individual symptom scores across all symptoms were observed at Week 246

 MEAN CHANGE FROM BASELINE AT 24 WEEKS BY ISM-SAF INDIVIDUAL SYMPTOM SCORE6